Jose Canseco Top Cards of the Junk Wax Era

 Here are what I would consider to be the top Jose Canseco baseball cards from the Junk Wax Era – cards so rare, that most may have never even heard of them before, and might be shocked to hear how much they are worth:

 When you think of a Jose Canseco rookie, you may think of his Rated Rookie or Topps Traded.
 His rarest of all rookies is actually the 1986 Donruss Highlights – White Letter Variation.
 It rarely shows up for auction, ever.
 The regular version of this card has the word “Highlights” in yellow.
 A true hard to find variation, and is his absolute rarest of rare rookie cards ever.
 It is unknown (to me, anyway!) how these came into the market.
 Countless people have opened cases and cases of sealed sets, never to find any.
 At the time of this writing, only 1 has ever been graded by PSA!
 The estimated value of this card is $500, though, this could certainly be on the low end, as more collectors come into the hobby.

 1988 Topps Cloth Test Issue Team Leaders w/McGwire

 The first Topps card to feature the Bash Brothers.
 It doesn’t get much better than this.
 Well, yes it does.
 Topps decided to do a test run on a sheet of 1988 Topps cards on cloth.
 The sheets have words printed directly on the mentioning they are not for sale.
 Topps decided to not run with this idea, and it is estimated that fewer than 50 of this nearly 30 year old issue exist.
 Who knows how many are still out there today?
 This is a TRUE holy grail card for collectors.
-This was actually given to me by a big time collector!
+The estimated value of this starts at $600-$750, though can sell for more.

-1989 Leaf Blue Chip Prototypes
+1989 Donruss & Leaf Blue Chip Prototypes